CMSgov/beneficiary-fhir-data/rfcs/0013-bfd-server-startup-check.md

 ### Deployments

-Improvements to the existing on-host health check to make it a more specific startup check will inspire confidence in the existing deployment process.
+Improvements to the existing on-host health check to make it a more specific startup check and will inspire confidence in the existing deployment process.
 What's more, a reliable startup check is a prerequisite to the development of alternative deployment strategies, such as [blue-green deployments](https://en.wikipedia.org/wiki/Blue-green_deployment) and [feature toggle deployments](https://en.wikipedia.org/wiki/Feature_toggle).
 The adoption of these or other deployment strategies may dramatically decrease deployment risk and toil while further increasing deployment confidence, reliability, and frequency.

 ### Readiness Checking